 Special: Legally download dozens of free Adobe books for a limited time!

-There are now 19 desktop applications included in Creative Cloud.
-Fifteen of them received full upgrades: Photoshop, Illustrator, InDesign, InCopy, Animate, Muse, Dreamweaver, Premiere Pro, After Effects, Audition, Prelude, Media Encoder, Bridge, Camera Raw, and the rebranded Lightroom Classic.
-In addition, there are four brand new 1.0 products: Adobe XD for user eXperience Design, Adobe Dimension (formerly Project Felix) for 2D to 3D compositing, Character Animator for 2D animation, and an all-new cloud-centric photography service by the name of… Lightroom CC.
+There are now 21 desktop applications included in Creative Cloud.
+Nineteen of them received full upgrades: Photoshop, Illustrator, InDesign, InCopy, Acrobat DC, Adobe XD, Dimension, Animate, Dreamweaver, Premiere Pro, After Effects, Audition, Character Animator, Media Encoder, Prelude, Bridge, Camera Raw, Lightroom CC and Lightroom Classic.
+In addition, there’s a brand new 1.0 product in Premiere Rush CC, Adobe’s new cross-device, all-in-one video editing software to easily create high-quality online videos.
 Please see the table below for what’s new in each tool.

 A variety of free mobile apps have also been updated for both iOS and Android, which work together with the cloud and the desktop programs.
 The company also continues to embed machine learning and artificial intelligence capabilities across the entire suite of tools and services with Adobe Sensei, enabling you to work smarter and faster through technology.
-For example, Lightroom’s “Auto” functions now use an advanced neural network to give better results by analyzing your photo and comparing to tens of thousands of professionally-edited photos to create a beautiful, pleasing image.
+74% of creative professionals say they spend over 50% of their time on repetitive, non-creative tasks – and Sensei’s job is to reduce this drudgery and help you spend more time actually being creative.